The Footsteps of Jesus

 ordeal through which we, in this land of liberty, are not likely to pass.

-But it is still true that all that will live godly in Christ Jesus, must
+But it is still true that all who will live godly in Christ Jesus, must

 suffer persecution.
 The offence of the cross has not yet ceased even

-among us.
-The gospel is now that peculiar thing which it was at the
+among us!
+The gospel is same which it was at the beginning; and its

-beginning; and its professors ought to be as much separated from a world
+professors ought to be as much separated from a world lying in wickedness,

-lying in wickedness, as were the early believers.
-But let them be thus
+as were the early believers.
+But let them be thus separated — and

-separated, and misrepresentation and ridicule are likely to be their
+misrepresentation and ridicule are likely to be their portion.
+To the

-portion.
-To the persecution of physical violence, none in this country are
+persecution of physical violence, none in this country are exposed;

-exposed; but the persecution of reproach and invective is not unknown—a
+but the persecution of reproach and invective is not unknown — a species of

-species of persecution that is more appalling to some minds than the former.
+persecution that is more appalling to some minds than the former.
+To be

 Not a few, especially among the young, are kept from